immunogenomics/inflamedtissue_covid19_reference/README.md

 ## Overview
 This repo provides the source code for our analysis and figures for

-- "Fan Zhang, Joseph R. Mears, Lorien Shakib, Jessica I. Beynor, Sara Shanaj, Ilya Korsunsky, Aparna Nathan, Accelerating Medicines Partnership Rheumatoid Arthritis and Systemic Lupus Erythematosus (AMP RA/SLE) Consortium, Laura T. Donlin*, Soumya Raychaudhuri*.
+- Fan Zhang, Joseph R. Mears, Lorien Shakib, Jessica I. Beynor, Sara Shanaj, Ilya Korsunsky, Aparna Nathan, Accelerating Medicines Partnership Rheumatoid Arthritis and Systemic Lupus Erythematosus (AMP RA/SLE) Consortium, Laura T. Donlin*, Soumya Raychaudhuri*.
 IFN-γ and TNF-α drive a CXCL10+ CCL2+ macrophage phenotype expanded in severe COVID-19 lungs and inflammatory diseases with tissue inflammation.
-In review, 2021".
+In review, 2021.

 ## Source code

-This repo covers major analyses and figure generations for:
+This repo covers code for major analyses and figure generations:
  - We built an immune cell reference consisting of >300,000 single-cell transcriptomic profiles from COVID-19 affected lungs and tissues from healthy subjects and patients with 5 inflammatory diseases: rheumatoid arthritis (RA), Crohn’s disease (CD), ulcerative colitis (UC), lupus, and interstitial lung disease.
  - We tested the association of shared immune states with severe/inflamed status compared to healthy control using mixed-effects modeling.
  - We observed a CXCL10+ CCL2+ inflammatory macrophage state that is shared and strikingly abundant in severe COVID-19 bronchoalveolar lavage samples, inflamed RA synovium, inflamed CD ileum and UC colon.